luccosta/CarND-LaneLines-P1/writeup_project_01.md

 For the challenge I first modified the four sided polygon mask and other pixel quantitys making the sizes based on the proportions of the image.

-Noticing that a lot of detected lines where false positives, the approach to select the lines that were lanes was find a range of slope values that usually fit the real lanes and discard lines with the slope out of this.
+Noticing that a lot of detected lines were false positives, the approach to select the lines that were lanes was find a range of slope values that usually fit the real lanes and discard lines with the slope out of this.

 ### 2. Identify potential shortcomings with your current pipeline